fatimamubashargondal/CS-team-practice/README.md

    git clone <your-forked-repo-url>

 3. Edit the Contributors.txt file by adding your name to the list :

-   - Your name: Dawood Khan,

-5. Commit and push your changes.
+4. Commit and push your changes.
-6. Submit a pull request to share your updates.
+5. Submit a pull request to share your updates.